 Speak confidently in front of an audience

-Prepare a guided tour for CAMP’s next exhibition
+Prepare a guided tour script for CAMP’s next exhibition

-Use your expert knowledge about flight and migration to put the artworks into perspective
+Use their expert knowledge about flight and migration to put the artworks into perspective